Join us for an adventure in flavor!

 Hawaiian food is unique fusion of cuisines, combining traditional fare like Kalua Pig with immigrant inspired local dishes such as Loco Moco, Mac Salad and Shoyu Chicken.

-Today’s soup recipe is a popular home-style comfort food in Hawaii, and once you try it, we bet you’ll be coming back to it.
+Today’s soup recipe is a popular home-style comfort food in Hawaii, and once you try it, I bet you’ll be coming back to it.

 For exact measurements, see the recipe card at the end of the post.
-Here is what you’ll need:
+Here is what I use:

 Package of Portuguese sausage.